National Vocational Training - guidance notes

 - BTEC in Carry & Deliver Goods

 Any qualification which meets these criteria but is not included in the list above should be submitted to DVA for consideration.
 There are no time restrictions on the qualifications followed within an NVT programme.
 You may continue to work towards your qualification after the end of the NVT concession period.
-Please note that if you leave or complete the approved course you will lose your concession rights.
-It is the responsibility of the employer and the driver to inform DVA if the NVT concession is no longer valid, and to return the NVT concession card.
+If you leave or finish the approved course you will lose your concession rights.
+It is the responsibility of the employer and the driver to tell DVA if the NVT concession is no longer valid, and to return the NVT concession card.